AlienMajik/pwnagotchi_plugins/README.md

     - **Persistent Stats:** Age, Strength, Points, and Stars survive restarts.
     - **UI Integration:** Stats are displayed directly on the Pwnagotchi screen.
     - **Points Logging:** A dedicated log file (`/root/network_points.log`) records each points increment, along with network details.
+    - **Stars System:**  - Stars (GTA-Style) with Tiered Symbols:
+    Every 1000 handshakes grants one additional star, up to a maximum of 5 stars.
+    0–4,999 handshakes: Stars appear as ★.
+    5,000–9,999 handshakes: Stars appear as ♦.
-    - **Stars System:** Gain a star for every 1000 handshakes (up to 5 stars), inspired by GTA’s wanted level system.
+    10,000+ handshakes: Stars appear as ♣., inspired by GTA’s wanted level system.
     - **Initialization from Existing Handshakes:** Already have a collection of handshakes in `/root/handshakes`?
 The plugin counts them once on load, so you don’t lose progress..

 Installation Methods